Resource Group’s Technical Recruitment Solutions division has been rebranded to Real Time Consultants.

 Welcome to our new website, have a look around.
 If you have questions please contact our Bristol office on +44 (0) 117 917 1500, or our Worcester office on +44 (0) 1905 368 576 or email email@example.com

-We provide professional and technical recruitment services to candidates covering an array of sectors and disciplines, supporting contract, permanent and fixed price engagements.
+We provide professional and technical recruitment services to candidates covering an array of sectors and disciplines, supporting contract, permanent, executive search and fixed price engagements.

 Our consultants are industry qualified recruitment professionals, each specialising in a niche sector, with the domain knowledge and market awareness to provide advice and guidance on the most appropriate opportunities for our candidates.

 We encourage you to meet with our consultants to discuss opportunities and enable us to understand your aspirations in respect to your next project or employer.